-· Increasing regulatory, compliance and risk management requirements
+Increasing regulatory, compliance and risk management requirements

 Increasing regulation is creating a heightened and complex risk of potential liabilities related to hiring and workforce management that is increasingly difficult for employers to manage.
 U.S. employee privacy and data protection laws are complicated and vary state-to-state.
-In addition, the interpretation of the Fair Credit Reporting Act ("FCRA") is continuously evolving.
-Other complexities include variations in drug testing laws by industry and state and the introduction of "ban the box" and "fair chance" laws at the local, state, and federal level, which limit an employer's ability to inquire about criminal histories and to consider them in making employment decisions.
+In addition, the interpretation of the Fair Credit Reporting Act ("FCRA") is continuously evolving, both by court decision and under the Consumer Financial Protection Bureau ("CFPB") authority.
+Other complexities include variations in drug testing laws by industry and state and the introduction of "ban the box" and "fair chance" laws at the local, state, and federal level, which limit an employer's ability to inquire about criminal histories and to consider them in making employment decisions, and "clean slate laws" that limit availability of certain public records.
 Outside the U.S., the European Union General Data Protection Regulation ("GDPR") introduced significant changes in the way personal data is protected and handled in the European Union (the "EU").
+In addition, regulation that focuses on use of Al in automated employment decisioning may impact both our clients and us in the future.
 In response, organizations are increasing their focus on compliance functions to ensure they meet these evolving legal and regulatory requirements, often turning to outsourced service providers.
 As they do, large service providers like Sterling with the depth and experience to help companies navigate these intricacies will continue to benefit from the increase in regulatory complexity.